networknt/light-4j/docs/content/architecture/nodejs.md

 framework.

-## Talents abandon the ship
+## Talents abandoned the ship

 As you might know, TJ who is the developer of express - most popular nodejs framework left Nodejs to GO.
 Here is his [farewell](https://medium.com/@tjholowaychuk/farewell-node-js-4ba9e7f3e52b#.5brqa9has) There are other heavy weight Nodejs developers left and that might make you think what is going on.

 ## Existing Customers are stuck or leaving

-There are some early adopter of Nodejs and all of the are trapped with old version of Nodejs and they are so afraid to upgrade to the new version as memory leak will be hard to resolve - refer to my production hell.
+There are some early adopters of Nodejs and all of them are trapped with old version of Nodejs and they are so afraid to upgrade to the new version as memory leak will be hard to resolve - refer to my production hell.